Complete Guide to Japanese Status of Residence Application Fees and Costs for New Applications, Renewals, and Changes

 To newly obtain a status of residence in Japan, you generally need to first apply for a Certificate of Eligibility (COE).

-| Item | Cost Range | Notes |
+| Item | Cost | Notes |

 |---|---|---|

-| COE Government Fee | None | No government fee for COE itself (only agent service costs apply) |
+| Certificate of Eligibility (COE) Government Fee | Free | No government fee for the COE itself |

-| Visa Issuance Fee | Varies by country/embassy | Fees apply according to consulate regulations when obtaining a visa at a Japanese diplomatic mission |
+| Visa Issuance Fee | Varies by country | Fees apply according to the regulations of the Japanese embassy/consulate in each country |

-3. Administrative Scrivener and Agent Service Costs
+3. Administrative Scrivener and Agent Service Costs (Support/Agent Fees)

 | Service | Typical Cost (Example) | Notes |